Tuesday, 12 March 2024

 'To do the most disgusting things that we could possibly get away with' was director Harry Bromley-Davenport's imperative when making Xtro.
 To this end Davenport hired newer actors from theatre and television rather than star actors, to let the budget mainly go to the effects.

-Francis Coates was credited under 'creature effects' and had previously worked as a sculptor on various episodes of Doctor Who (as part of the various freelance firms contracted by the BBC's VFX Department) and Star Wars (on the R2-D2 suits).
-Among the effects team was Richard Gregory, who provided puppets and makeup effects to episodes of Doctor Who and Space Precinct.
+Francis Coates was credited under 'creature effects' and had previously worked as a sculptor on various episodes of Doctor Who (as part of freelance firms contracted by the BBC's VFX Department) and Star Wars (on the R2-D2 suits).
+Assisting Coates was Richard Gregory, who provided puppets and makeup effects to episodes of Doctor Who and Space Precinct.

 Coates and the effects team worked from designs by Christopher Hobbs.
 Hobbs, primarily a production designer (on Derek Jarman's films, Ken Russell's Salome's Last Dance, and the 2000 Gormenghast miniseries), had supplied the flesh-bubbling burning effects for Ken Russell's The Devils and storyboarded the effects sequences in The Company of Wolves.
 Hobb's work on Xtro went to visualizing the film's transformations.